gvwilson/10-csed/README.md

 ## 2) Use peer instruction

-One-on-one tutoring is the ideal form of teaching: all of a teacher's attention can be focused on one student, and they can completely customise their teaching for that person and tailor individual feedback and corrections based on two-way dialogue with them.
-In realistic settings, however, one teacher must teach a handful, tens, or hundreds of students at once.
+One-on-one tutoring is perhaps the ideal form of teaching: all of a teacher's attention can be focused on one student, and they can completely customise their teaching for that person and tailor individual feedback and corrections based on two-way dialogue with them.
+In realistic settings, however, one teacher must usual teach several, tens, or even hundreds of students at once.
 How can teachers possibly hope to clear up many learners' different misconceptions in these larger settings in a reasonable time?